CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Abhey Rattan Lamba - Mizuho Securities USA, Inc.

 Got it.
 Thank you, Bob.
 And, Brian, you mentioned in your ASC 606 kind of impact on 2017.
 Just wanted one clarification in adjustments to revenue there are some operating expense reclassification.
-Can you elaborate on that how are these expenses kind of falling into the revenue bucket?
+Can you elaborate on that, how these expenses kind of fall into the revenue bucket?

 Brian Carolan - CommVault Systems, Inc.

 Yes, Abhey.
 So these were payments made back to our distribution network in the form of marketing development funds.
-And under new revenue standard, it needs to be accounted for as a contra revenue adjustment as opposed to an operating expense.
+And under the new revenue standard, it needs to be accounted for as a contra revenue adjustment as opposed to an operating expense.

 Abhey Rattan Lamba - Mizuho Securities USA, Inc.